 Indian Nose can be seen from the towns of San Marcos and San Pedro and climbed from San Juan.

-Luis our local bone setter/healer and trusted tuk tuk driver from San Marcos offers a Indian Nose Trip;
+Luis our local bone setter/healer and trusted tuktuk driver from San Marcos offers an Indian Nose Trip:

-He picks you up at the lodge at 4am from the road entrance of the lodge and takes you to the Indian Nose for the spectacular sunrise, cost is Q150, to book and more details contact him directly at facebook Mototaxi Luituy at https://www.facebook.com/mototaxi.tuktuk.7
+He picks you up at the lodge at 4am from the road entrance of the lodge and hikes up with you for the spectacular sunrise, cost is Q200, For more details and booking contact him directly at

 Hike to Jaibalito